aplosdev/aplos/docs/guide/articles-list.md

 # Articles List Configuration

-In version 2.0.0, the article list has been removed from the main layout, and became a custom layout due to issues with the build process.
+In version `2.0.0`, the article list has been removed from the main layout, and became a custom layout due to internal issues.
 To use the article list, you can follow these steps:

 ## Initial Setup